Stephen Duffy: Film documentary

 The Douglas Arrowsmith documentary Memory & Desire: 30 Years in the Wilderness with Stephen Duffy & the Lilac Time was filmed over six years and includes vintage footage of the band.
-The film was released at the London Raindance Film Festival in October 2009, accompanied by a Universal Records album of the same name, bringing together songs from Duffy's thirty years of music making.It was not picked up for general distribution however and was withdrawn to be re-edited to include live footage.
+The film was released at the London Raindance Film Festival in October 2009, accompanied by a Universal Records album of the same name, bringing together songs from Duffy's thirty years of music making.
+It was not picked up for general distribution however and was withdrawn to be re-edited to include live footage.
 As of 2022, it is no longer titled Memory & Desire and it is described as an ongoing project.

 Duffy agreed to a request to sit by sculptor Jon Edgar in London in 2008.
 The terracotta work was coincidentally documented during the filming of the Douglas Arrowsmith documentary Memory and Desire.
 An image appears on the CD cover for the Memory and Desire (2009) album.

 Later work

 In 2021, an album by The Hawks called Obviously 5 Believers arrived more than 40 years after their single "Words Of Hope", with the project overseen by Duffy, drummer Dave Twist and producer John Paterno.
-The album came about after Duffy got heckled by the band's guitarist Dave Kusworth (also formally of The Dogs D'Amour and Jacobites) at an event at Birmingham's Glee Club in 2019, with the album being released by Easy Action Records, almost a year after the death of Kusworth.
+The album came about after Duffy got heckled by the band's guitarist Dave Kusworth (also formerly of The Dogs D'Amour and Jacobites) at an event at Birmingham's Glee Club in 2019, with the album being released by Easy Action Records, almost a year after the death of Kusworth.